victorfds/markdown_view_leptos/README.md

 it inlines it so `{{ ... }}` components still render.
 Otherwise Markdown is rendered at runtime and `{{ ... }}` blocks stay literal text.

-When you use runtime strings, add `pulldown-cmark` to your app dependencies.

 ## From a URL (build‑time fetch)

 ```rust